Sergio Franzoi: Style

+Sergio Franzoi, is characterized by a reserved and stern manner, combined with a restrained and gentle disposition.
+His work addresses the role of love as a universal force that connects beings and contributes to their flourishing.
+In this regard, his position recalls the account of love given by Phaedrus in Plato’s Symposium:

 "[...]
 In reality, what must guide the entire life of those destined to live beautifully is something that neither kinship, nor honors, nor wealth, nor anything else can instill in us with such beauty, except love.
 And by this, what do I mean?
 I mean the shame for low deeds and the aspiration to noble things: without them, neither a city nor an individual can accomplish great and beautiful deeds." - Excerpt from the speech of Phaedrus from the work ' 'Symposium by Plato.
 Verses 178 [c] and [d].